IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 ----

-## List canceled/incomplete multipart uploads for a bucket
+## List canceled or incomplete multi-part uploads for a bucket

-A `GET` issued to a bucket with the proper parameters retrieves information about any canceled or incomplete multipart uploads for a bucket.
+A `GET` that is issued to a bucket with the proper parameters retrieves information about any canceled or incomplete multi-part uploads for a bucket.
 This operation does not make use of operation specific headers, additional query parameters, or payload elements.

 **Syntax**